domsldick/ImplementingProperties/README.md

 <h2> <strong> 2) Approaches in Property Modeling </strong></h2> <p>
 <h3> <strong> 2.1) Fixed Properties versus Dynamic Properties</strong> </h3> <p>

 <p> Alomost every object needs properties at the beginning of its creation.
 There are a lot of ways using properties, for example every soccer team may have a captain, a book may have a isbn number or a person may have a name.
 Martin Fowler is speaking about two fundamental differences in using the property pattern, the fixed and dynamic properties.
-Different kind of problems can be solved by using the right option.
+Different kinds of problems can be solved by using the right option.
 Most of the time with fixed properties, but there are also situations where various dynamic properties are the right solution of implementing and solving problems.
 The following table gives an overview of the different kinds of properties, which Martin Fowler is demonstrating: </p>

 <table>